ActPersp/LTPricing/README.md

 ## Running Model

-Build package before running the model.
-To build the package, click RStudio menu items: **Build > Install and Restart**.

 Run the script file Generate_PremTable.R under "batch" subfolder.
 The job will calculate premium rates and export the premium tables to an Excel file under "export" subfolder.